 The action will be implemented with a view to directly improve the health and quality of life of Georgian citizens while at the same time helping Georgia to protect its natural resources and contribute to the global fight against climate change.

-The intervention will be comprehensive and combine advisory support focused on key sectoral provisions of the EU-GE Association Agreement and supply of the necessary complementary equipments and tools to make the reforms fully effective in practise on the population as well as on ecosystems.
+The intervention will be comprehensive and combine advisory support focused on key sectoral provisions of the EU-GE Association Agreement and supply of the necessary complementary equipment and tools to make the reforms fully effective in practise on the population as well as on ecosystems.
 All the actions will be coupled with important communication and awareness efforts which will aim to explain the ongoing reform process, promote necessary change-behaviour, and contribute to reaching the objectives in the sectors of Environment, Health and Climate change.

 Mainstreaming